sap-tutorials/Tutorials/tutorials/hana-clients-python/hana-clients-python.md

 Visual Studio Code provides plugins for Python and can be used to debug an application.

-1. If you have not already done so, download [Visual Studio Code](https://code.visualstudio.com/Download).
+1. Open Visual Studio Code.
+If needed, download the application [here](https://code.visualstudio.com/Download).

-2. If you have not already done so, in Visual Studio Code, choose **File | Add Folder to Workspace**, and then add the `HANAClientsTutorial` folder.
+2. If you have not already done so, add the tutorial folder to the workspace by choosing **File | Add Folder to Workspace**, and then add the `HANAClientsTutorial` folder.

     ![Workspace](workspace.png)